EXCLUSIVE-New GM union in Mexico seeks 19.2% wage hike in historic talks

 The GM labor negotiations are a high-profile test case for a new trade deal's goal of reducing the vast wage gap between U.S. workers and their Mexican counterparts.

-That's about a quarter of the company's U.S. starting wage of $17.50 an hour, highlighting the kind of disparity that drove U.S. insistence on tougher labor rules in the United States-Mexico-Canada Agreement (USMCA), the 2020 trade pact that replaced NAFTA.
+That would still be much lower than the company's U.S. starting wage of $17.50 an hour.Thewage disparity drove U.S. insistence on tougher labor rules in the United States-Mexico-Canada Agreement (USMCA), the 2020 trade pact that replaced NAFTA.

-SINTTIA's Secretary General, Alejandra Morales, called GM's counter-offer "a slap in the face" at a time when workers are cutting back to cope with rising prices.
+SINTTIA's Secretary General, Alejandra Morales, called GM's counter-offer "a slap in the face" at a time when workers are cutting back to cope with rising prices, noting many mid-level employees make about $3 an hour.

 The first major talks held under the new trade deal could usher in similar demands at other companies in Mexico if SINTTIA lands a big raise.
 U.S. government officials who have long wanted to lessen the wage disparity with Mexico are closely watching.